Committee on Theater & Performance Studies PhD Program

 - Adhere to the Foreign Language Requirement of the entry department.

 - Fulfill a teaching requirement: Students will be expected to complete two quarters of TAPS-related teaching.
 This could take the form of teaching a section in the TAPS undergraduate core, or a teaching assistantship or instructorship for a TAPS-related course in the entry department.

-Students are expected to complete the qualifying exam in TAPS at the outset of the fourth year and to prepare a dissertation proposal and assemble a dissertation committee by the end of the fourth year.
+Students are expected to complete the qualifying exam in TAPS at the outset of the fourth year, to complete their qualifying paper or performance during that year (if they haven't already done so), and to prepare a dissertation proposal and assemble a dissertation committee by the end of the fourth year.

 - The dissertation proposal and dissertation committee should reflect the program’s joint nature by including at least one faculty member from the Committee on TAPS.
 The exact structure of a student’s proposal will be determined in consultation with the director of graduate studies of the entry department.
 Ideally, the proposal should be approximately 15-20 pages in length and should detail three components: (1) the scholarly and artistic stakes of the project; (2) the methodologies to be employed; and (3) a detailed outline of the planned chapters and, if appropriate, the planned creative work.
 The proposal should be completed and defended one quarter after the PhD exam (not counting the summer) and no later than the end of the fourth year.
 The dissertation should be completed no later than the end of the sixth year.